 Co-founder and Executive Director at the Animals in Science Policy Institute

 Elisabeth’s background in neuroscience, animal welfare and research ethics drives her passion for championing the replacement of animals in research, testing and science education.
-Elisabeth is co-founder and executive director of the Animals in Science Policy Institute (AiSPI), a national charity working to achieve better science without animals.
+Elisabeth is co-founder and executive director for the Canadian Society for Humane Science, a national charity working to achieve better science without animals.
 She has been teaching at the University of British Columbia science 2011 and is routinely sought after as a policy advisor and speaker.
 Elisabeth lives in Vancouver with her husband, Oliver.

 SFU Student: Indigenous Studies and Political Science